ooRickoo/agent-test4/README.md

 # Security Analysis Agent with LangGraph

 A modern security analysis tool that implements a multi-agent system for comprehensive security analysis using LangGraph.
-This tool provides detailed security analysis of IP addresses and domains through various security APIs and tools.
+This tool provides detailed security analysis of IP addresses and domains through various security APIs and tools, with support for both internal and external resources.

 ## Features

 - Multi-agent system using LangGraph for orchestration
 - Comprehensive security analysis of IPs and domains
+- Support for internal and cloud resources:
+  - Internal IPs and domains
+  - Azure cloud resources
+  - GCP cloud resources
+  - AWS cloud resources
 - Integration with multiple security APIs:
+  - Internal Resource Graph (IRG) for internal/cloud resources
   - IPAPI for geolocation and WHOIS data
   - AbuseIPDB for abuse reports
   - Shodan for port scanning and service detection